binhchay1/apkafe/wp-content/plugins/png-to-jpg/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 4.3 =
+* add notice for Yoast SEO users and button to reindex database after conversion

+= 4.2 =
+* tested on WP 6.4
+* continue converting images after one of them fail
+* added pagination to Convert existing screen

 = 4.1 =
 * added nonce and security checks